inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

 ## The Results Are In: Our Simulation's "Sweet Spot" for Speed and Cost

-In addition to the table, you may also want to visualize the data in the form of a plot.
-This graph makes it easier to analyze the performance across different machine groups, such as which machine type delivers the best cost-to-performance ratio or which configuration takes the longest time to execute.
-You can use [this](https://www.csvplot.com/) online tool to plot the benchmark results from the CSV file on a graph.
+Finally, our results are in!
+We used [CSV pilot]((https://www.csvplot.com/), an online tool, to plot the benchmark results on a graph and have a better visual of the data.

 <img width="1466" alt="plot-splishsplash-benchmark" src="../_static/benchmark-machine-groups-performance-plot.png">